Noam2Stein/ggmath/README.md

 the ```Vector``` struct is generic over:
 * &lt;const N: usize&gt; where ScalarCount&lt;N&gt;: VecLen&lt;N&gt; - only 2, 3, and 4 are vector lengths
-* &lt;S: VecStorage&gt; - VecAligned is faster, VecPacked saves memory
 * &lt;T: Scalar&gt;
+* &lt;A: VecAlignment&gt; - same API, VecAligned is faster, VecPacked saves memory

-don't want to worry about Storage? use VecN&lt;N, T&gt; (type alias)
+don't want to worry about Alignment? use VecN&lt;N, T&gt; (type alias)

 don't want to be generic over N? use Vec2/3/4&lt;T&gt;